 console.log.event( "Bar triggers `Baz` event on Qux" );

 In this example we define two methods extending console.log.
-One prefixes console messages with ‘USER’ on cyan and is intended for user action events.
-The second prepends report with ‘EVENT’ and is meant to highlight mediator events.
+One prefixes console messages with USERon cyan and is intended for user action events.
+The second prepends report with EVENT and is meant to highlight mediator events.

-Insert image B04886_08-01-02.png
+Insert image B04886_08_03.png